stleerh/blog2/announcing.md

 _<div style="text-align: center">Figure 5: Topology - netobserv</div>_

 Here, you can see *netobserv* interacting with *openshift-console*, *openshift-ingress*, *openshift-dns*, and others.
-I clicked **Show advanced options** so on the left side, there is **Display options** and under it is a choice for Scope.
-By default, the Scope is **Namespace** and it shows the namespace-to-namespace communication.
+Click **Show advanced options** and on the left side, click **Display options** and look for the option Scope.
+By default, the Scope is **Namespace** and topology shows the namespace-to-namespace communication.
 But if you choose Node, it will display the node-to-node communication.
-The *netsobserv* namespace contains the FLP, Console Plugin, Kafka, and Loki.
-If you want to see the intra-communication between these components, for the filter, set Source Namespace and Destination Namespace to **netobserv** and then set Scope to **Owner** (Figure 6).
-The owner is typically a Deployment, StatefulSet, or DaemonSet that manages the pods.
+The *netsobserv* namespace contains Flowlogs Pipeline, Console Plugin, Kafka, and Loki.
+To see the intra-communication between these components, for the filter, set Source Namespace and Destination Namespace to **netobserv** and set Scope to **Owner** (Figure 6).
+The owner is typically a Deployment, StatefulSet, or DaemonSet that has pods as its dependent.

 ![Topology - Owner Scope](images/topology-netobserv-owner.png)
 _<div style="text-align: center">Figure 6: Topology - Owner Scope</div>_

-Now if you want to go even deeper, select **Resource** for the Scope.
-This then shows the pod to pod/service communication.
+Because of replicas, to go even deeper to see the specific pod, select **Resource** for the Scope.
+This shows the specific pod to pod/service communication.
 This is the power of the scopes!

-The Overview tab only has a few graphs so if you want something more specific, you can install Grafana and create your own dashboards and queries by following these steps in Web Console.
+On metrics, the Overview tab only has a few charts so if you want something more specific, install Grafana to create your own dashboards and queries by following these steps in Web Console.

 #### Install Grafana
 1. If in Administrator view, click **Administrator** and then select